intelshoe/algorithms/README.md

 Data Structures and Algorithms in C++ and Python3
 =================================================
 A place for me to practice and showcase example data structures and algorithms using C++ and Python3.
-In the project-euler folder are programming solutions to the math challenges on <a href="https://projecteuler.net/">projecteuler.net</a>.
+The project-euler folder contains my solutions to the math challenges on <a href="https://projecteuler.net/">projecteuler.net</a>.